-In the period ended December 31, 2021, VCE's operating expenses were 8% over the budgeted operations.
-This increase was primarily due to a \$2.7 million increase in the cost of electricity, driven by the increased load noted above.
+In the period ended December 31, 2022, VCE's operating expenses were 11% over the budgeted operations.
+This increase was primarily due to a \$7.4 million increase in the cost of electricity, driven by the increased energy power costs resulting from warmer weather than forecast during the winter months, heat storms in June and September, and natural gas prices driving short-term power market increases.
 VCE procures energy from various sources and focuses on purchasing at competitive prices and maintaining a balanced renewable power portfolio.
 The remaining operating expenses consist of contract services, staff compensation, and other general administrative expenses.